top of page

 Employment

-Allen Neighborhood Center (ANC) is seeking a qualified candidate for its part-time (20 hrs/week) GardenHouse Assistant position.
-This position is supervised by the GardenHouse Co-Managers.
+Allen Neighborhood Center (ANC) is seeking a qualified candidate for its full-time Generational Programs Manager position.
+This position will report to the Executive Director.

 Organizational Information

-ANC serves as a dynamic hub where Lansing Eastside neighbors can access resources to improve their health and well-being; expand their capacity to seize job and entrepreneurial opportunities; create a strong sense of place, belonging, and community pride; and build a safe, sustainable, and thriving neighborhood.
-Since 1999, ANC has pioneered programs in health education and outreach, housing improvement, food security and nutrition education, youth development, commercial corridor revitalization, and social capital building.
+ANC is a place-based nonprofit whose mission is to serve as a dynamic hub where Lansing Eastside neighbors access resources to improve their health and well-being; expand their capacity to seize job and entrepreneurial opportunities; create a strong sense of place, belonging, and community pride; and build a safe, sustainable, and thriving neighborhood.

 Job Overview